Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

     var lsClient = new LightstreamerClient(LS_SERVER_HOST, "PROXY_PYTHON");
     lsClient.connect();
-    // To be completed with other client side activites, like registration of subscriptions and handling of
+    // To be completed with other client side activities, like registration of subscriptions and handling of
-    // real time upddates.
+    // real time updates.
     // ...

 where ``LS_SERVER_HOST`` is the host of the Lightstreamer Server, and ``"PROXY_PYTHON"`` is the Adapter Set ID as specified in the ``adapters.xml`` file.